Can you get a refund from Payday UK, Payday Express or The Money Shop?

-Read How to ask for a payday loan refund (with template letters) for details about what an affordability complaint is.
+Read How to ask for a payday loan refund for details about what an affordability complaint is.
+There are template letters and lists of the email addresses for all the lenders so it’s easy!

 These three large payday lenders are brand names of the same company, Instant Cash Loans Ltd, and they all have the same approach to handling affordability complaints.